DannyRuchtie/Agents/README.md

 ---

 *This project represents a step toward more personal, private, and powerful AI assistance.
 It's not just about what AI can do – it's about what AI can do for you, on your terms, with your privacy intact.*

+## Features

+### Personality Learning
+The assistant includes a sophisticated personality learning system that:
+- Adapts to your communication style (formal/informal, concise/detailed)
+- Learns your interests and preferred topics
+- Tracks interaction patterns and peak activity times
+- Adjusts humor and emoji usage based on your preferences
+- Stores personality insights in memory for more personal interactions

+### Memory System

+## Available Agents

+### Personality Agent
+The personality agent learns and adapts to your personality traits and preferences:
+- Communication style analysis
+- Interest and topic tracking
+- Interaction pattern learning
+- Dynamic response adaptation
+- Personality insight generation

+### Memory Agent